VaibhavHaswani/textract-plus/docs/index.rst

 .. code-block:: bash

-    textract path/to/file.extension
+    textractplus path/to/file.extension

 or the :ref:`python package <python-package>`

 .. code-block:: python

     # some python file
-    import textract
+    import textractplus as tp
-    text = textract.process("path/to/file.extension")
+    text = tp.process("path/to/file.extension")

 .. _supporting:

 Currently supporting
 --------------------

-textract supports a growing list of file types for text extraction.
+textract-plus supports a growing list of file types for text extraction.
 If you don't see your favorite file type here, Please recommend other file types by either mentioning them on the `issue tracker
 <https://github.com/VaibhavHaswani/textract-plus/issues>`_ or by